GavinPalmer1984/how-to-win-friends-and-influence-people/README.md

 ## Appeal to the nobler motives.
 ## Dramatize your ideas.
 ## Throw down a challenge.
-- (Gavin) I don't know what this means.
+- (Gavin) Track metrics and this can encourage people to change.
+I am reminded of Goodhart's Law which Marlyn Strathern summarized as "When a measure becomes a target, it ceases to be a good measure."
+In the software world we might measure number of commits or lines of code.
+We might measure the number of hotfixes.

 ## Begin with praise and honest appreciation
 ## Call attention to people's mistakes indirectly.
 - (Gavin) Perhaps I can do this with non violent communication techniques.
-Communicat observations and feelings.
+Communicate observations and feelings.
 Ask questions.

 ## Talk about your own mistakes before criticizing the other person.
 ## Ask questions instead of giving direct orders.